kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ### Breach Notification ###

 As a data processor, Microsoft will ensure that our customers are able to meet the GDPR’s breach notification requirements.
 Data controllers are responsible for assessing risks to data privacy and determining whether a breach requires notification of a customer’s DPA.
-Microsoft will provide the information needed, in conjunction with your GDPR compliance policy, to make that assessment.
+Microsoft will provide the information needed to make that assessment.
 More information about how Microsoft detects and responds to a breach of personal data in [Data Breach Notification Under the GDPR][GDPRbreachNotif].

-Breach notifications involve Controllers, Processors and Data Subjects.
-Some prior considerations include:
+Some breach notification questions are below.

 1. What information about a breach should be communicated to data subjects?
 2. How will you communicate to your data subjects (email, written notification, etc.)?